transitland/transitland-datastore/README.md

 2. Configure your local copy by renaming the example files to `config/application.yml` and `config/database.yml`.
 Edit as appropriate.

-3. Create a local database, run migrations, and load seed data (GTFS files for San Francisco MTA and San Jose VTA): `bundle exec rake db:setup`

-4. Start the server: `bundle exec rails server`
+3. Start the server: `bundle exec rails server`

-## To Import a GTFS Feed

-* Import a local file by running: `bundle exec rake import_from_gtfs[spec/support/example_gtfs_archives/vta_gtfs.zip]` with the relative path to a local GTFS .zip archive
-* Import a remote file by running: `bundle exec rake import_from_gtfs[http://gtfs.s3.amazonaws.com/santa-cruz-metro_20140607_0125.zip]` with a URL to a GTFS .zip archive

 ## To Run Tests Locally